-The International Association of Forensic Linguists (IAFL) is the Data Controller.
-The IAFL Secretary is the Data Processor.
-You may contact the IAFL Data Controller and Data Processor by emailing the IAFL Secretary at [add email & address – the legislation requires it to be added here].
+The International Association of Forensic Linguists (IAFL) is both the Data Controller and Processor.
+You may contact the IAFL Data Controller by emailing the IAFL Secretary.

 What kind of data does IAFL collect on you?

 IAFL collects the information you provide on your ‘Manage Your Account’ Page.
-We also keep information on your activity with us, including your visits to the IAFL website (in the form of cookies).
 IAFL does not collect or hold any of your financial information.